-Black Mesa is currently in Early Access as the team works to complete the Xen chapters, a massive overhaul of arguably the worst bit of the original Half-Life.
+Steam Early Access was a big help for the Black Mesa team.
 "This enabled us to actually go out and hire people, and acquire talent we otherwise wouldn’t have," says Engels.
 "We got a huge amount of talent simply by having a project people were excited about, but having a budget let us seek out and hire specific developers."

 Engels thinks history has been crueller to Xen than it deserves.
 "I think the dislike of those levels might have grown in our minds as time has gone on," he says.
 "We see a lot of support for the old Xen on our Steam forums."
 The consensus in the community, he adds, is that Valve ran out of time and wasn’t able to iterate on the alien levels like they did with the rest of the game.
 "We can tell you from our own experience that taking your game to a new world is more challenging than it looks on paper."

-The Black Mesa team’s main goal for Xen is adding the same level of worldbuilding seen elsewhere in Half-Life, while retaining its alien, otherworldly feel.
+The Black Mesa team’s main goal for Xen was adding the same level of worldbuilding seen elsewhere in Half-Life, while retaining its alien, otherworldly feel.
 "Valve does a wonderful job of introducing mechanics, letting you get used to it, then using that mechanic in an unexpected way," says Engels.
-"We’re not looking to reinvent the game with our take on Xen, but it will be much more than just get key, open door."
+"We didn't reinvent the game with our take on Xen, but it's much more than just get key, open door."

 In the original game, what most refer to simply as ‘Xen’ is actually five chapters: Xen, Gonarch’s Lair, Interloper, Nihilanth and Endgame.
-They’re all being remade and expanded, and some sections Valve had to cut out are being reintroduced.
+They’ve all been remade and expanded, and some sections Valve had to cut out were reintroduced.
 "We made the design with these in mind," says Engels.
-"In the end we hope to have built a world that is bizarre but contiguous.
-We want the border world to feel like a place that exists, even if we humans don’t have the capacity to understand it."
+"In the end we wanted to build a world that is bizarre but contiguous.
+We want the borderworld to feel like a place that exists, even if we humans don’t have the capacity to understand it."

-"Our biggest challenge has been designing the Xenian technology," says Engels.
+"Our biggest challenge was designing the Xenian technology," says Engels.
 "It’s both mechanical and organic, which is a difficult balance to strike.
 Our team is talented, but it’s vastly different to modernise hallways than to create an alien world completely from scratch."

 But while Black Mesa largely remains loyal to the source material in spirit, the team did change quite a few things.
 "The biggest example of what we changed was the chapter On a Rail," says Engels.
 "We made the player path much clearer at the expense of having it feel a lot more linear."
 They also updated the game’s archaic crouch-jump function.
 "The player automatically crouches when they jump now, which makes it feel a bit more modern.
 Crouch-jumping was cool back in 1998, but these days it feels overly complicated."